department-of-veterans-affairs/vets-website/content/pages/education/index.md

    description: If you don't qualify for the Post-9/11 GI Bill, you can apply for education benefits through VEAP and Call to Service.
 REAP ended in 2015, but some benefits stay in place for a couple more years.
 ---

 We offer Veterans, Servicemembers, and their families education benefits like tuition, help finding the right school or training program, and career counseling.
+Explore your benefit options.